DC Power Sources 271

 hydrogen

-A colorless, odorless gas used in fuel cells.
-Hydrogen is the most abundant element on the planet.
+H. A colorless, odorless gas that is the most abundant element on the planet.
+Hydrogen gas is converted into electrical energy in hydrogen fuel cells.

 hysteresis loss